s-h-a-d-o-w/my-os-basics/mint/README.md

 - Connect files via "online accounts".
 - Add this as a startup program: `nemo "google-drive://<email address>/"`

+## Disable USB autosuspend

+Add this to boot parameters in "System Administration": `usbcore.autosuspend=-1`

 ## Limit celluloid to 100% volume

 1. Create `mpv.conf` somewhere (e.g. in `~/.config`)